bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

 The nibeamer.js translation of a MD file is to produce a TEX file that is based on "beamer" documentclass.

+- Currently "t" option is specified for each frame to force the content to be flushed towards the top of each slide
+- The beamer has a "fragile" option placed for each frame; however, if this option is set then "wrapfigure" will stop working
+- However, if "fragile" is not set then "lstlisting" will not be able to work inside a frame.

 # The nilamper.js translation.